-On June 7, 2024, the Company filed a response denying ABG Group's alleged breach of contract action and filed a counterclaim against ABG Group and Minute Media, Inc. alleging, among other things, unfair competition, misappropriation of trade secrets, unjust enrichment, breach of contract and tortious interference with contract.
-On August 2, 2024, ABG Group filed an amended complaint which the Company responded to on August 22, 2024 and subsequently filed counterclaims against ABG Group and Sportority, Inc. d/b/a Minute Media.
-A settlement conference is scheduled for December 4, 2024.
+On June 7, 2024, the Company filed a response denying ABG Group's alleged breach of contract action and denying ABG's alleged obligation of Company to pay the \$45,000 termination fee, and filed a counterclaim against ABG Group and Minute Media, Inc. alleging, among other things, unfair competition, misappropriation of trade secrets, unjust enrichment, breach of contract and tortious interference with contract.
+ABG Group filed an amended complaint on August 1, 2024 and the Company is required to respond by August 22, 2024, with motions to dismiss due on August 30, 2024 and oppositions/responses due on October 14, 2024.
+In addition, a settlement conference is scheduled for September 25, 2024.